Hong Kong Choi Hung Estate

 Street art at ArtLane in Sai Ying Pun Hong Kong

 The latest neighbourhood to embrace street art is in Sai Ying Pun and backed by a major real estate developer in Hong Kong: ArtLane is a small pocket of mainly narrow pedestrian streets lined by colourful graffiti.
-Get there by hopping onto the MTR and taking the B3 exit.

 You might also find these Hong Kong guides helpful: